psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 Months : Jan -April
 Rating * Months : R - May to July
 ```
+The influence of number of screens is kind of obvious given that the more the number of screens, the more chances for good collections.
+Movies perform well in December given that it is a holiday.
+It is interesting to see that May-July is also favorable.
+This may be because schools are closed during that season and parents might be taking their kids to the movies.
+This is later reinforced by the interaction of PG-May to July.
+One more interesting and a rather, surprising result is that the presence of an actor whose previous movies have done well does not affect the revenue much.
+This is not the case with the director.
+May be content is the king, afterall!

 So, how well did the model perform on the test data?